curvegrid/easy-geth-dev-mode/README.md

 ```

 ## Useful Geth Snippets
-The JavaScript code in `js/useful-geth-snippets.js` is preloaded into geth by `launch43.sh` and `attach43.sh`.
-It contains the auto-mining code along with a utility function `getTransactionsByAccount()` which prints select or all transactions within the last 1000 blocks mined.
-This file would be a good place to place other snippets you would like pre-loaded into geth.
+The JavaScript code in `js/base-geth-snippets.js` is preloaded into the underlying geth instance by `launch43.sh` and contains the auto-mining code.

+The interactive geth instances subsequently launched and attached to the underlying geth instance by both `launch43.sh` and `attach43.sh` then preload `js/useful-geth-snippets.js`, which for now includes a utility function `getTransactionsByAccount()` that prints select or all transactions within the last 1000 blocks mined.
+This file would be a good place to place other snippets you would like preloaded into geth.